sudipidus/sudip_resume_github_page/README.md

 *Result will be a resume.dvi file which can be converted to pdf using:*

 		 (dvipdfm resume.dvi)
+ In order to enable hyperlink generate pdf using the following steps:

+	     (dvips resume.dvi)
+	     (ps2pdf resume.ps)

 *Output will be saved as resume.pdf along with some auxillary and log files*

 Tuesday, 08.
 November 2016 01:50AM